REEF-BUILDING CORAL BASICS

 Hundreds to thousands of coral polyps together make up a reef-building coral colony.
 Each polyp is connected to the next by a thin layer of tissue (coenosarc), creating a living mat over a shared skeleton.

 Coral polyps form a living mat over a calcium carbonate skeleton.
-Photo: Schmahl/FGBNMS
+(Photo: G.P.
+Schmahl/FGBNMS)

 Polyp Partners

-Most people think of reef-building corals as being very colorful, but most of their coral polyps are actually transparent.
+Most people think of corals as being very colorful, but reef-building coral polyps are actually transparent.
 The color we see comes from symbiotic algae, known as zooxanthellae (zo-o-zan-thel'-ee), that live within the tissues of the polyps.

 Through the process of photosynthesis, the algae use sunlight and carbon dioxide to create food and oxygen.
 This food provides up to 70% of the necessary nutrients for reef-building corals to survive.